artela-network/artela-docs/docs/develop/get-strarted/sol-hello-world/index.md

 #### 3.4  Deploy your contract

-Execute the following command below the `my-first-aspect` folder, with the provided script:
+Execute the following command within the `my-first-aspect` folder, using the provided script:

 ```bash
 npm run contract:deploy -- --pkfile {privateKey-path} \